Italian Game: 1.e4 e5 2.Nf3...... 4.c3

 History and Notable Players

 It arises from the Italian Game: Giuoco Piano.
-Among the most prolific practitioners on the White side are Maxime Vachier Lagrave (45 games), Rauf Mamedov (41 games), Victor Bologan (39 games).
-On the Black side, notable exponents include Aleksej Aleksandrov (56 games), Levon Aronian (35 games), Shakhriyar Mamedyarov (34 games).
+On the White side, Maxime Vachier Lagrave (45 games), Rauf Mamedov (41 games), Victor Bologan (39 games) top the database.
+Notable Black exponents: Aleksej Aleksandrov (56 games), Levon Aronian (35 games), Shakhriyar Mamedyarov (34 games).

 Main Lines and Variations